vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Deva, Krishna

-1988 Maukharis and Pus.pabhūtis of Kānyakubja. in: Meister, Michael W. et al. (eds.), Encyclopaedia of Indian Temple Architecture (EITA).
+1988 Maukharis and Puṣpabhūtis of Kānyakubja. in: Meister, Michael W. et al. (eds.), Encyclopaedia of Indian Temple Architecture (EITA).
 North India.
 Foundations of North Indian Style c.
 250 B.C.–A.D.
 1100.
 Vol. II.1.
 Delhi 1988.

 Dey, Nundo Lal

 The Geographical Dictionary of Ancient and Mediæval India.
 New Delhi 1971 (reprint of the 1927 edition).

-Dhaky, M.A.
+Dhaky, ṀA.

-1984 Bhūtas and Bhūtanāyakas: Elementals and their Captains. in: Meister, M.W. (ed.), Discourses on Siva.
+1984 Bhūtas and Bhūtanāyakas: Elementals and their Captainṣin: Meister, ṀW. (ed.), Discourses on Siva.
 Bombay. pp. 240–256. ´

 Dikshit, Moreshwar G.